pppest/devault-atm-touch/README.md

 **How to use**
+Take a look at [@21isenough](https://github.com/21isenough/LightningATM)s or [@talenpierre](https://github.com/talentpierre/KivyLightningATM_Repo/tree/master/LightningATM_Kivy_Separate)s github if you need to learn how to build the actual thing.
+They have great documentation.
-After cloning the repo you will need to download the [DeLight](https://github.com/devaultcrypto/DeLight/releases) client to the atm dir and name the client dir DeLight:
+Once you have the hardware setup then clone the code and then download the [DeLight](https://github.com/devaultcrypto/DeLight/releases) client to the atm dir and name the client dir DeLight:
 > devault-atm-touch/DeLight/delight

 _Note to self: add check for client to code!_